FrazerChard/detect-forta-agent-deployment/README.md

-# Detect Nethermind Forta Agent Deployment
+# Detect Nethermind Forta Bot Deployment

 ## Description

-This agent detects when Forta Agents are deployed from the Nethermind deployment address
+This bot detects when Forta Bots are deployed from the Nethermind deployment address

 ## Supported Chains